 When I arrived at this beach, the tide was too high for me to walk the shoreline, so I concentrated on the bluffs instead.
 Ever since I was introduced to the Cristianitos Fault over at San Onofre State Beach, I have become obsessed with the geology of the coastal cliffs in San Diego.

 Walking Through the Torrey Pine Trees in Carlsbad

-I have a strange fascination with an old abandoned swatch of land within the California State Park System.
-Over across the street from Terramar Beach, there is a row of Torrey Pine trees that I have been documenting for the last four years.
+I am fascinated with an old abandoned swatch of land within the California State Park System.
+Over the street from Terramar Beach is a row of Torrey Pine trees that I have been documenting for the last four years.

 This was the very first time taking photos here when the sun was shining and not overcast.
-Also, the trees were in bloom, so that brought some added joy to the situation.
+Also, the trees were in bloom, bringing some added joy to the situation.

 So if anyone has any information about these Torrey pine trees, please leave me a comment below!

 Walking North Ponto Beach